 - Cost-Effective.
 Low catalyst loadings, solvent-free conditions, and high yielding processes make olefin metathesis both economical and manufacturing-ready.

 - Green Process.
 What makes olefin metathesis cost-effective also makes it green.
 With fewer reaction steps, solvents, and byproducts, olefin metathesis is environmentally friendly and efficient.
-Furthermore, the functional group tolerance of Grubbs Catalyst® products make them well suited for use with a wide variety of feedstocks.

 - Scalable.
 Grubbs Catalyst-based olefin metathesis reactions have achieved commercial success on scales ranging from milligram to multi-ton.